anesthetice/Sulmo/README.md

 ### Sulmo - llama.cpp tui written in rust

+A pretty barebones terminal user interface for prompting GGML models using llama.cpp

+built in rust using ratatui

 #### installation

+#### for linux (from source)
+1. clone this repository, and open a terminal in the directory
+2. execute the "llama-install.sh" script

+#### for windows (from source)
-1. clone this repository
+1. clone this repository, and open a terminal in the directory
-2. run "cargo build --release" in your terminal
+2. build the application by running "cargo build --release" in your terminal
-3. install llama.cpp and rename it to llama-cpp
-(cargo must be installed, and you can run the ./llama-install script on linux to download and install llama.cpp)
+3. download and build llama.cpp inside the directory (https://github.com/ggerganov/llama.cpp)